-With effect from 7 April 2008 the Labour Government changed the way in which the rent element of Housing Benefit is calculated for tenants living in the private rented sector – other aspects of the Housing Benefit eligibility assessment process, including the size criteria, remained in place.
+With effect from 7 April 2008, the Labour Government changed the way in which the rent element of Housing Benefit is calculated for tenants living in the private rented sector – other aspects of the Housing Benefit eligibility assessment process, including size criteria, remained in place.
+The Labour Government renamed Housing Benefit for new private sector claimants after 7 April 2008 - it is now called the Local Housing Allowance (LHA).
+On introduction, the LHA was not retrospective, the changes it introduced only applied to new claimants after 7 April 2008.

 Commons Briefing papers SN04887